aakechin/cutPrimers/README.md

   --primer3-absent, -primer3 - if primer at the 3'-end may be absent, use this parameter --identify-dimers IDIMER, -idimer IDIMER - use this parameter if you want to get statistics of homo- and heterodimer formation.
 Choose file to which statistics of primer-dimers will be written.
 This parameter may slightly decrease the speed of analysis
   --threads, -t - number of threads
+Parameters for trimming primer sequences from BAM-files are available only for Linux and MacOS users.
+Only for these OS you can install pysam package.
 ```
 ## Citation
 **cutPrimers: A New Tool for Accurate Cutting of Primers from Reads of Targeted Next Generation Sequencing**.
 Kechin A, Boyarskikh U, Kel A, Filipenko M, 2017, Journal of Computational Biology, 2017 Jul 17. doi: 10.1089/cmb.2017.0096 (https://www.ncbi.nlm.nih.gov/pubmed/28715235)